huggingface/datasets/datasets/red_caps/README.md

 ### Data Instances

-Each instance in RedCaps represents a single Reddit image post
+Each instance in RedCaps represents a single Reddit image post:

 ```
 {